 Can’t think of anything to say?
 You’re not alone; these five smart conversation tips for small talk are especially helpful for people with introverted personality traits, to whom making conversation may not come naturally.

-Perhaps, but making conversation about the weather works if all else fails!
-These five smart conversation tips will spark discussions – plus, they’re easy to remember because they’re interesting.
-For more fascinating facts about everything from Shakespeare to astronomy, click on Know It All: The Little Book of Essential Knowledge by Aldridge, Humphrey, and Whitaker.
-And, read on for five smart conversation tips for small talk…
+That said, however, making conversation about the weather works if all else fails!
+These five smart conversation tips will spark discussions — plus, they’re easy to remember because they’re interesting.
+For more fascinating facts about everything from Shakespeare to astronomy, read Know It All: The Little Book of Essential Knowledge by Aldridge, Humphrey, and Whitaker.

 - Conversation tip: Offer your own answers to your questions — and really listen to your conversational partner’s answers.
 Follow up with questions who, what, when, where, why, and how.

 “The first English-language daily newspaper, The Daily Courant, appeared in London in 1702,” write the authors in Know It All.
 To make small talk, ask, “If you had to choose three newspapers or magazines to read for the rest of your life, what would they be?”

 - Conversation tip: When you’re making conversation with both strangers and people you know well, you don’t often know in advance what will take off and what will flop.
 Don’t be afraid to introduce offbeat questions or topics — it will be appreciated!